amandeephy/StripTkMaps/README.md

 In the simplest case, just enter them twice.

 *Note*: Your private key ```userkey.pem``` and public key ```usercert.pem``` have to be **passwordless** for the tools to work.

+# Usage

+The `ListRuns_cfg.py` is a module which contains different functions and helper scripts in order to extract information from different sources to later produce a list of runs found from that source.

+The most relevant methods to look at when wanting to change the final list are:
+- `getruntype_eos()`
+- `getRR()`
+- `getruns_afs()`

+The `ListRunsDriver.py` is an interactive (for now) script that will generate text files with the run numbers found on the specified source.
+Note that it is a bit hard coded for ZeroBias runs.
+This is something to be fixed in the future.

+*Side note* The latest version of the `getRR()` method is awaiting athentication fixes and will not always output correctly due to a wierd encoding error which is currently being looked at.